-With the exception of rare specimens collected in Spirit and Okoboji lakes, the bowfin is found primarily in sloughs and ponds of the Mississippi River.
-It has been observed in collections in the lower reaches of the Cedar-Iowa drainage and is probably present today in the lower reaches of all the major tributaries to the Mississippi River.
+With the exception of rare specimens collected in Spirit and Okoboji lakes, the Bowfin is found primarily in sloughs and ponds of the Mississippi River.
+It has been observed in collections in the lower reaches of the Iowa-Cedar Rivers drainage and is probably present today in the lower reaches of all the major Mississippi River tributaries.
 This fish is extremely rare in the interior waters of the state.

 The bowfin is a primitive type fish and the sole representative of an ancient fish family.
 Although the body feels smooth and leathery, it is actually covered with cycloid scales, which are smooth and have no ctenii or rough prickles like some of the other fishes.